JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/compiling-and-running/index.md

 The second line in this window is the output of your program - the "Hello World" statement that you told it to print.

-the last line, which says `Process finished with exit code 0` shows the program ran without an error.
+The last line, which says `Process finished with exit code 0` shows the program ran without an error.

 ### What IntelliJ IDEA Created

 Let's take a quick look at what happened when you ran the application.
 IntelliJ IDEA compiled your HelloWorld.java file into a class file.
 By default, the IDE created a folder called `out`.
-Production code, meaning code that isn't test code is put into the `production` folder within the `out` folder.
+Production code, meaning code that isn't test code, is put into the `production` folder within the `out` folder.
 IntelliJ IDEA creates a folder for our `HelloWorld` project and then the directory structure for our package.
-The compiled class file. `HelloWorld.class` can be found at the end of this directory hierarchy.
+The compiled class file `HelloWorld.class` can be found at the end of this directory hierarchy.

 ![Out folder directory structure](out-directory.png)